Irynn/testTask/README.md

 Default base url (if not specified in CLI) is http://localhost:3001

+To select a specific suite/spec file to be excuted, use --spec key followed by path to the desired spec file(s):

+`cypress run --spec 'cypress/integration/filter_spec.js,cypress/integration/movingItems_spec.js'`

 _How to run test in docker container:_

 `docker-compose run cypress ./node_modules/.bin/cypress run --config baseUrl=http://172.25.15.18:3001